calibreapp/react-live-chat-loader/README.md

 You can customise the color of the Intercom widget by passing a `color` prop to the `Intercom` component.

 User or Company context data can be set using `window.intercomSettings`.
-See the [offical Intercom documentation](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#section-data-attributes) for more details.
+See the [official Intercom documentation](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#section-data-attributes) for more details.

 </details>